fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

 However, it implements __str__, so we can use str() to get a string to pass to start_tasks_db().
 We’re still using 'tiny' for TinyDB, for now.

-A fixture function runs before the tests that use it.
-However, if there is a yield in the function, it stops there, passes control to the tests, and picks up on next line after the tests are done.
-Therefore, think of the code above the yield as “setup” and the code after yield as “teardown.”
-The code after the yield, the “teardown,” is guaranteed to run regardless of what happens during the tests.
-We’re not returning any data with the yield in this fixture.
-But you can.

 Let’s change one of our tasks.add() tests to use this fixture: